django-cms/djangocms-frontend/docs/source/index.rst

 Instead all design parameters are stored in a common JSON field and future releases of improved frontend features will not require to rebuild your full plugin tree.

-**djangocms-frontend** provides a set of plugins to structure your layout.
-This includes three basic elements

-The grid
-   The grid is the basis for responsive page design.
-It splits the page into containers, rows and columns.
-Depending on the device, columns are shown next to each other (larger screens) or one below the other (smaller screens).

-Components
-   Components structure information on your site by giving them an easy to grasp and easy to use look.
-Alerts or cards are examples of components.

 Contents
 ========